spitis/mrl/readme.md

 Environment parallelization is done via VecEnv, and we rely on GPU for optimization parallelization.
 Future work should consider how they can be done asynchronously; e.g., using [Ray](https://ray.readthedocs.io/en/latest/).

+### Performance Benchmarks

+mrl provides state of the art implementations of SAC, TD3, and DDPG+HER.
+See the [Mujoco and Multi-goal benchmarks](https://github.com/spitis/mrl/blob/master/experiments/benchmarks/readme.md).

 ## Installation

 There is a `requirements.txt` that was works with venv: